John15321/flatcar-app-minecraft/README.md

 ## Prerequisites & Requirements 🛠️

-Although our walkthrough includes **Azure** examples, you can adapt these steps to **any platform** that supports [Flatcar Container Linux](https://www.flatcar.org/)-on-prem, another public cloud, or even a local VM.
+Although our walkthrough includes locally hosted as well as **Azure Cloud** hosted examples, you can adapt these steps to **any platform** that supports [Flatcar Container Linux](https://www.flatcar.org/).
 Here’s what you’ll need:

 - **Flatcar-Ready Environment**
   Any server or virtual machine running a Flatcar image, or the ability to create one (via Azure, AWS, your own hypervisor, etc.).
+If you are going to host it locally, please reffer to the [Flatcar tutorial](https://www.flatcar.org/docs/latest/tutorial/) that details what you will need as well as how to use.

 - **SSH Keys**
   Flatcar uses the `core` user with no default password, so you’ll typically log in with SSH keys.
 Make sure you have a key pair ready.

 - **Butane** *(optional but recommended)*
-  If you plan to **locally** generate your Ignition file from the Butane YAML, you’ll need the [Butane CLI](https://coreos.github.io/butane/) or Docker image.
+  If you plan to **locally** generate your Ignition file from the Butane YAML, you’ll need the [Butane CLI](https://coreos.github.io/butane/) or Docker image ([how to install docker](https://docs.docker.com/engine/install/)).
 If you prefer, you can also write or edit the Ignition config directly.

 - **Basic Container & CLI Knowledge**
-  Because we’re containerizing Minecraft, knowing some Docker basics-like pulling images, viewing logs, or stopping containers-will help troubleshoot any issues.
+  Because we’re containerizing Minecraft, knowing some Docker basics-like pulling images, viewing logs, or stopping containers, will help troubleshoot any issues.

 ### Notes on Firewalls & Security
-- This example does **not** automatically configure OS-level firewalls beyond what Azure (or your cloud/provider) might offer.
+- This example does **not** automatically configure OS-level firewalls beyond what Azure (or your cloud provider) might offer.
 Make sure to open or secure ports if you’re using another environment.
 - Always safeguard your SSH keys and RCON passwords.

-> **Tip**: If you’re **not** using Azure, just skip any `az` commands in the examples and deploy your Flatcar instance by your platform’s usual means.
-Then apply the same Butane/Ignition configuration to set up Minecraft services.

 ## Overview of Steps 📝

-Below is a **high-level** outline of how you’ll set up and run your Minecraft server on Flatcar.
-Each step can be adjusted based on where you’re hosting (Azure, local VM, etc.):
+Below is a **high-level** outline of how you’ll set up and run your Minecraft server using Flatcar.
+Each step can be adjusted based on where you’re hosting (Azure, local VM, etc.).
+We will show you two examples of doing that, both locally and later on Azure:

 1. **Set or Adjust Environment Variables**
    Decide on your Minecraft version, memory limits, RCON settings, and Java flags (GC tuning).
 These variables live in the Butane config-or can be edited later on the VM.